skip to content

 British Journal of Criminologyhttps://academic.oup.com/bjc/article-abstract/60/5/1389/5823079

-• Wright, S., Hulley, S. and Crewe, B. (in press) ‘The pains of life imprisonment during late adolescence and emerging adulthood’, in Abrams, L. and Cox, A. (eds) Handbook on Young People and imprisonment.
+• Wright, S., Hulley, S., & Crewe, B. (in press) ‘The pains of life imprisonment during late adolescence and emerging adulthood’, in Abrams, L. and Cox, A. (eds) Handbook on Young People and imprisonment.
 London: Palgrave Macmillan.

-• Crewe, B., Hulley, S. and Wright, S. (2019) ‘Long-term imprisonment from young adulthood’, National Offender Management Service analytic summary. www.gov.u
+• Crewe, B., Hulley, S., & Wright, S. (2019) ‘Long-term imprisonment from young adulthood’, National Offender Management Service analytic summary. www.gov.uk

 Values, Practices and outcomes in public and private corrections